 What Does Misclassification Cost the Government?

-What is the actual cost of employee misclassification to the government?
+What is the actual cost of incorrect worker classification to the government?
 Quite a lot.
 A 2000 Department of Labor (DOL) study found that throughout the 1990s, nearly $200 million in Unemployment Insurance (UI) tax revenue was lost each year due to misclassification.
 The study also found that an estimated 80,000 workers per year who were entitled to UI benefits did not receive them due to misclassification.

 In 1984, IRS data revealed that 15% of employers misclassified 3.4 million workers at a cost of $1.6 million.
 In 2009, the U.S. Government Accountability Office (GAO) used this data, accounted for inflation, and released a report estimating that independent contractor misclassification cost the federal government $2.72 billion in 2006.
 Misclassification also has a big impact on states.

 In New York, for example, a task force investigating workforce fraud found that misclassification cost the state more than $4.8 million in unemployment taxes alone in 2008.

 Solving the problem of worker misclassification starts with having the right policies and regulation in place.
 Today, states, government officials, and individual businesses are working on a variety of initiatives to help combat this issue.

 Many states have created task forces, commissions, and research teams to investigate instances of employee misclassification and gather data.
 Targeted audits conducted by some of these task forces have helped to recover millions of dollars.
 In 2013, for example, New York’s Joint Enforcement Task force on Employee Misclassification identified nearly 24,000 instances of employee misclassification, discovered over $333.4 million in unreported wages, and assessed over $12.2 million in UI contributions.